UNDERGRADUATE ENGINEERING COURSES

-Introduction to Neural Engineering (MS/PhD, 500-Level): This course discusses current progress in the interdisciplinary field of neural engineering where biologists, engineers, and clinicians collaborate to bridge the gap between neuroscience and engineering.
+Current Topics in Neural Engineering (MS/PhD, 500-Level): This course discusses current progress in the interdisciplinary field of neural engineering where biologists, engineers, and clinicians collaborate to bridge the gap between neuroscience and engineering.
 Neural engineering encompasses basic and applied research at the molecular, cellular, and systems levels and can include experimental, computational, theoretical, clinical, and applied studies.
 This graduate elective is a research intensive coure where students prepare a short review, perspective, or commentary article based on their research contributions to date.

 Microfluidics and Microfabrication (MS, 500-Level): Fundamentals of modern microfluidic devices with applications to biomedical measurements, e.g., electrophoretic systems, flow cytometers, and immunoassays.
 Review of fundamental properties of microfluidic systems including the effects of fluid mechanics, heat transfer, and electromagnetic phenomena on biological systems.
 Critical overview of design, manufacture, and operation of micrometer scale systems that use photolithographic and surface treatment techniques for device development.

 Master’s in Translational Medicine Bio-Design I, II, and III: This three course sequence is a yearlong group project undertaken to design and construct a biomedical engineering device or system.